iluwatar/java-design-patterns/README.md

 ##Adapter
 Intent: Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+##Bridge
+Intent: Decouple an abstraction from its implementationso that the two can vary independently.